chill7627/Predicting-Hurricane-Season-Impacts/DOCS/Final_Report.md

 |25 C|1.156|0.035|Yes|25|
 |26 C|1.183|0.009|Yes|17|
 |27 C|0.894|0.099|No|8|

+*Table 7: T-test results of the test that colder yearly average gulf temperatures lead to higher number of hurricanes per year.*

 After trying t-tests, the results are similar with significance at the extreme temperature range separations.
 So, temperatures less than 21 and greater than 25 as the divding points give significant results (p-value < 0.05).
 I would say more data is needed before making any conclusions.
 The low and high data group respectively have very few data points.